AugurProject/augur-core/README.md

 ### Version 0.6:
   - new consensus implementation
+  - freeloader prevention - separate "other contracts branch" - others can't get # shares held (log it, don't return it when buying or selling shares) or outcomes - what about buying outcome / balances, getmarketoutcome
   - conditional markets
   - min/max fxp? & 1,2 or 2^64 and 2*2^64 - should probably support fxp
   - should think about switching binary back to 0-1 since scalars are that way now too